consuldemocracy/installer/README.md

 By default the installer assumes you can log in as `root`.
 The `root` user will only be used once to login and create a `deploy` user.
 The `deploy` user is the one that will actually install all libraries and is the user that must be used to login to the server to do maintenance tasks.

-If you do not have `root` access, you will need your system administrator to grant you: sudo privileges for a `deploy` user in the `wheel` group without password.

-Also you will need to change the variable [root access](https://github.com/consul/installer/compare/no_root_user?expand=1#diff-fc7cb0a7b647c6ff35b553a10d616c4bR11) to `false`.
+If you do not have `root` access, you will need your system administrator to grant you sudo privileges for a `deploy` user in the `wheel` group without password.
+You will also need to change the variable `ansible_user` to `deploy` in your `hosts` file.

 ## Using a different user than deploy